AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/update-flow-specs.md

 ---
 keywords: Experience Platform;home;popular topics;sources;connectors;source connectors;sources sdk;sdk;SDK
-title: Update flow specifications using the Flow Service API
+title: Update flow specifications using the Flow Service API (Beta)
 topic-legacy: developer guide
-description:The following document provides steps on how to retrieve and update flow specifications using the Flow Service API for Sources SDK.
+description: The following document provides steps on how to retrieve and update flow specifications using the Flow Service API for Sources SDK.
 ---
-# Update flow specifications using the [!DNL Flow Service] API
+# Update flow specifications using the [!DNL Flow Service] API (Beta)

 >[!IMPORTANT]
 >